Editor’s note: This article was updated on April 27, 2020.

-So if one of his employees or students is “bouncing around like a lunatic,” he meets with him or her to establish the value of settling down for a moment, taking a breath, and considering what’s important.
+So if one of his employees or students is “bouncing around like a lunatic,” he schedules a meeting with him or her to establish the value of settling down for a moment, taking a breath, and considering what’s important.
 “If I’m going to help you develop as a leader, one of the first things I’m going to try to do is to help you understand the tremendous benefit of self-reflection,” he says.

 Still convinced you cannot fit self-reflection on your calendar?
 That’s often an excuse to avoid an uncomfortable exercise, he says.

 “There could be a pretty big difference between what you say is important and what you’re actually doing, and you may not want to confront that.”

 Dylan Walsh is a freelance writer based in Chicago.

 The death toll from failing to contain the virus will be far more costly to society.